marcussacana/StringReloads/Help/Readme.txt

-Well, After basically 2 years devlopling the SRL, I added support to the SRL can match different text for a same line, This feature is disabled by default because the old method to match the string is 15x faster than the new method, in others words enabling this feature make the SRL match the game text more slow, and of couse, will increase the cpu usage too.
+Well, After basically 2 years devlopling the SRL, I added support to the SRL can match different text for a same line, This feature is disabled by default because the old method to match the string is 15x faster than the new method, in others words enabling this feature make the SRL match the game text more slow, and of course, will increase the cpu usage too.
 Wow shit!
 15x?!
 Yes, but you don't need worry much since the SRL is very, but very fast to match a string, in a small database in the old method he can match like 500000 times the reloads using only 0.01 ms, and when using the new method he will use 0.18 ms.